St John's Hall, Penzance

-St John's Hall, formerly known as the Public Buildings, Penzance, is a municipal building in Alverton Street, Penzance, Cornwall, England.
+St John's Hall (Hel Sen Jowan), formerly known as the Public Buildings, Penzance, is a municipal building in Alverton Street, Penzance, Cornwall, England.
 The structure, which was the headquarters of Penzance Borough Council, is a Grade II listed building.

 History

 The first municipal building in Penzance was a market building in the Market Place which was built in the early 17th century.
 This was replaced by a new market building on the same site which was designed by William Harris and completed in 1838.

 In the early 1860s, civic leaders decided that the town needed a dedicated municipal building: the site chosen was glebe land in Alverton Road some 200 metres to the west of the old market building.
 The plan was for the west wing to contain a geological museum managed by the Royal Geological Society of Cornwall, the east wing was to contain the municipal offices, the courtrooms and a police station while the central section was to contain the main assembly hall known as St John's Hall, a name which was eventually adopted locally for the whole complex.

-Foundation stones for each of west, east and central wings of the new building were laid by Charles Fox, President of the Geological Society, the mayor of Penzance and the High Sheriff of Cornwall respectively on 27 April 1864.
+Foundation stones for each of west and east wings, and the central section, of the new building were laid by Charles Fox, President of the Geological Society, the mayor of Penzance and the High Sheriff of Cornwall respectively on 27 April 1864.
 The complex was designed by John Matthews in the neoclassical style, built in ashlar stone from Lamorna Quarry by Olver & Sons of Falmouth and was officially opened on 10 September 1867.
-The design involved a symmetrical main frontage with eleven bays facing onto the Alverton Street with the end three bays on either side projected forward to form the wings; the central wing of five bays featured a flight of steps leading up to a round headed doorway with a fanlight flanked by pairs of Doric order columns supporting an entablature.
+The design involved a symmetrical main frontage with eleven bays facing onto the Alverton Street with the end three bays on either side projected forward to form the wings; the central section of five bays featured a flight of steps leading up to a round headed doorway with a fanlight flanked by pairs of Doric order columns supporting an entablature.
 The top step, which was 18 feet across, was formed by a single piece of granite.
 There was a central Venetian window on the first floor and round headed sash windows in the other bays all flanked by pilasters with brackets above supporting a cornice.
 A concert organ, designed and manufactured by Henry Bryceson, was installed in the main assembly hall, and the suffragette, Helen Beedy, give a speech in front of an audience of 600 people there in December 1874.